 \section{Measurement-Induced Dephasing}

 Mid-circuit measurements (MCMs) can lead to unwanted dephasing on nearby idling spectator qubits.
-This can happen in two different ways: firstly, when an ancilla qubits is measured, the static ZZ coupling \cite{mitchell2021hardware} between coupled qubits can dephase the spectator qubit during the measurement process.
-In other words, because measurement dephases the ancilla qubit, the coupled data qubit similarly sees a $Z$-type error mediated via the ZZ coupling.
-This only results in dephasing between qubits that are directly coupled, and assumes that the ZZ coupling cannot be turned off during the MCM.
+This can happen in two different ways: firstly, when an ancilla qubits is measured, the static $ZZ$ coupling \cite{mitchell2021hardware} between coupled qubits can dephase the spectator qubit during the measurement process \cite{jurcevic2022effective} if the ancilla qubit undergoes a measurement-induced state transition \cite{dumas2024measurement}.
+This only results in dephasing between qubits that are directly coupled, and assumes that the $ZZ$ coupling cannot be turned off during the MCM.
 This is the case for the qubits used in this experiment, as they are coupled via fix-frequency resonators in a ring geometry (see \fig\ref{fig:qubit_ro}a).
-However in systems with tunable couplers, this ZZ coupling can be largely suppressed, which would help alleviate the dephasing seen by the spectator qubit.
+However in systems with tunable couplers, this $ZZ$ coupling can be largely suppressed, which would help alleviate the dephasing seen by the spectator qubit.

 The other way in which MCMs can dephase spectator qubits is via unintentional direct measurement, i.e., measurement-induced dephasing \cite{gambetta2006qubit}.
-When the readout resonator frequencies of nearby qubits are not well-resolved spectrally, the measurement of one qubit can inadvertently result in the measurement of other qubits.
+When the readout resonator frequencies of nearby qubits are not spectrally well-resolved, the measurement of one qubit can inadvertently result in the measurement of other qubits.
 This is the case for multiple pairs of qubits on the current device (see \fig\ref{fig:qubit_ro}c).
 For example, the readout resonators coupled to Q0 and Q1 are within $\sim$4 MHz of each other, and the readout resonators coupled to Q3, Q4, and Q5 are within $\sim$11 MHz of each other.
 This is not done intentionally; rather, it is the result of inaccuracies in the fabrication process.
-This directly limits which qubits can be used as ancillas for MCMs and which can be used as data qubits, because the measurement of the ancilla qubit can result in a complete loss of phase coherence on data qubit.
+This directly limits which qubits can be used as ancillas for MCMs and which can be used as data qubits, because the measurement of the ancilla qubit can result in a complete loss of phase coherence on data qubits.